China ups military incursions around Taiwan - www.lokmattimes.com

 China ups military incursions around Taiwan

-Taipei [Taiwan], August 8 : Taiwan's Ministry of Defense detected 57 Chinese aircraft, six Chinese naval vessels and four ...
+Taipei [Taiwan], August 14 : Taiwan's Ministry of Defence detected eight Chinese aircraft, two Chinese naval vessels operating around ...

-Taipei [Taiwan], August 8 : Taiwan's Ministry of Defense detected 57 Chinese aircraft, six Chinese naval vessels and four official ships operating around its territorial waters as of 6am (local time) as of Friday.
+Taipei [Taiwan], August 14 : Taiwan's Ministry of Defence detected eight Chinese aircraft, two Chinese naval vessels operating around its territorial waters as of 6 am (local time) on Thursday.

-The MND said that of the 57 sorties, 38 crossed the median line and entered Taiwan's northern, central, southwestern and eastern ADIZ.
+The MND said that 8 out of 8 sorties crossed the median line and entered Taiwan's northern and southwestern ADIZ.

-In a post on X, the MND said, "57 PLA aircraft, 6 PLAN vessels and 4 official ships operating around Taiwan were detected up until 6 a.m.
+In a post on X, the MND said, "8 sorties of PLA aircraft and 2 PLAN vessels operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-38 sorties crossed the median line and entered Taiwan's northern, central, southwestern and eastern ADIZ.
-We have monitored the situation and responded."
+8 out of 8 sorties crossed the median line and entered Taiwan's northern and southwestern ADIZ.
+We have monitored the situation and responded accordingly."

-Earlier on Thursday, the MND detected overall 47 sorties of PLA aircraft seven PLAN vessels and one official ship operating around itself.
+On Wednesday, the MND detected 14 sorties of PLA aircraft, six PLAN vessels operating around its territory.

-In a post on X, MND said, "Overall 47 sorties of PLA aircraft in various types (including J-16, KJ-500, etc.) were detected from 0810hr today.
-32 out of 47 sorties crossed the median line of the Taiwan Strait and entered the northern, central, southwestern and eastern ADIZ in conducting air-sea joint training along with other PLAN vessels.
-ROC Armed Forces have monitored the situation and responded accordingly."

 Former UK Prime Minister Boris Johnson urged Western nations to have "courage" to stand with Taiwan and "deepen" their economic partnership with the island nation as China intensifies its pressure on Taiwan, Taipei Times reported.